Course: Data structures

 will get a bonus in their grade.
 Please participate.

-5) There will be strict classes in which to submit theoretical
+5) There will be strict time to submit theoretical

 solid reason will get a 0.
 If you do not submit in time even twice